skuzzle/restrict-imports-enforcer-rule/README.md

 </configuration>
 ```

-When analysing a source file, the plugin filters all groups where the group's `basePackage`
+When analysing a source file, the plugin filters all groups where the group's
-matches the source file's package name.
-In case multiple groups are matching only the
+`basePackage` matches the source file's package name.
+In case multiple groups are
-group with the _most specific_ base package is retained and the others are ignored for
+matching, only the group with the _most specific_ base package is retained and the others
-this file.
+are ignored for this file.

 ## Static imports